symfony/symfony-docs/reference/forms/types/repeated.rst

 This is the actual field name to be used for the first field.
-This is mostly meaningless, however, as the actual data entered into both of the fields will be available under the key assigned to the ``repeated`` field itself (e.g.  ``password``).
+This is mostly meaningless, however, as the actual data entered into both of the fields will be available under the key assigned to the ``RepeatedType`` field itself (e.g.  ``password``).
 However, if you don't specify a label, this field name is used to "guess" the label for you.